natwonglakhon/main/_posts/2026-05-14-California-Housing.md

 Looking inside the models via feature importance, median income remains the strongest single predictor by a significant margin, while geographical features collectively play a crucial supporting role.
 This is intuitive: neighbourhood and proximity to economic centres strongly shape property values.

 One important trade-off emerged from the residual analysis.
-Although adding aggregated features improved $R^2$ (i.e., reduced the standard deviation of errors), the mean errors increased slightly across all models. **This reflects a trade-off between bias and variance: a model can be more reliable on average while being slightly less accurate in expectation.** Which side of this trade-off to favour is ultimately a business decision, depending on whether minimising the worst-case errors or minimising average prediction error matters more for the use case.
+Although adding aggregated features improved $R^2$ (i.e., reduced the standard deviation of errors), the mean errors increased slightly across all models. **This reflects a trade-off between bias and variance: a model can be more reliable on average while being slightly less accurate in expectation.** Which side of this trade-off to favour is ultimately a business decision.
+For example, a bank assessing mortgage applications may prioritise reducing worst-case valuation errors to manage financial risk, while a real estate platform may prefer a model with lower average error to improve overall pricing consistency across thousands of listings.
+Evaluating machine learning models therefore requires considering both predictive performance and the operational context in which the model will be deployed.